Biggie4life/My-Calculator/README.md

 2. Navigate to the project directory: `cd calculator-app`
 3. Open the `index.html` file in your web browser.

-Alternatively, you can use any web server (e.g., Apache, Nginx) to serve the files and access the app through `http://localhost`.

 ## Usage

 1. Launch the Calculator App in your web browser.